bradleyboehmke/bradleyboehmke/_posts/2015-12-04-scraping-tabular-data.md

 ##   .. ..$ footnote_codes: logi [1:122302] NA NA NA NA NA NA ...
 {% endhighlight %}

+## Wrapping Up
+These examples provide the fundamentals required for downloading most tabular and Excel files from online.
+Each instance likely contains its own peculiarities that will need to be dealt with but getting these basics down will get you the majority of the way there (wherever that might be).

 <small><a href="#">Go to top</a></small>